 Fortunately, there's a wealth of online resources available in the web.
 Unfortunately, these are scattered around, sometimes providing insight to special topics while omitting basic information for helping novice users to just get started.

-The AS/400 is a huge platform to explore.
-As you probably wouldn't expect to learn everything Linux from reading three Wikipedia-Articles, you may possibly understand that this Wiki has a lot of content and is constantly growing and filled with more information.
+The AS/400 is a huge area to explore.
+As you probably wouldn’t expect to learn everything Linux from reading three Wikipedia articles, you may possibly understand that this Wiki has a lot of content and is constantly growing and being filled with more information.
 Also, existing content is prone to being enhanced and corrected of errors.
 You may help with this by writing me to <email@example.com>.

 I had a hard time to learn and I want to make it easier for you to just get started.

-Most content in this Wiki is based on my own experiences with an old 9401-150 machine, running OS/400 V4R5 with latest patches, that is from the early 2000's.
-When I describe newer machines or OS releases, I'll indicate that in the text.
+Most content in this Wiki is based on my own experiences with an older 9401-150 machine, running OS/400 V4R5 with latest patches, that is from the early 2000’s.
+When I describe different machines or OS releases, I‘ll indicate that in the text.

-Please read The Naming of the System for my thoughts regarding the battle about It's not an AS/400 anymore!
+Please read The Naming of the System for my thoughts regarding the regularly fought battle about It’s not an AS/400 anymore!.

 But why should you care for V4?
 The current version is V7.something!